Oak Creek Power Plant

 Location

-The Oak Creek generating site occupies 1,000 acres of land on the shore of Lake Michigan, 20 miles south of Milwaukee.
+Generating site occupies 1,000 acres along Lake Michigan, 20 miles south of Milwaukee

 Type of plant

-The Oak Creek Power Plant is coal-based, base-load (typically operating 24 hours a day).
+Coal-based, base-load (typically operating 24 hours a day)

 Initial cost